nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `add -s sn/John Does sp/81234567 pn/Mrs Doe pp/91234567`

 > :bulb: The student's phone number, parent's name and parent's phone number are optional details for tutors to include.

-### Listing all students and lessons: `list`

-Shows a list of all students and lessons in TutorAid in the order that they were added.
-Use the `-a` flag to display all fields, otherwise most fields are hidden by default.

-Format: `list [-a]`

-Examples:

-- `list` displays all students and lessons in TutorAid by only showing their names and list indexes.
-- `list -a` displays all students and lessons in TutorAid while showing all of their fields' data.

 ### Deleting a student : `delete`
 Deletes the specified student with the given student index from TutorAid.